Ar1f007/zenFitness-client/README.md

 ZenFitness is a MERN stack inventory management website where one can view products and its details, modify its information and a lot more.

+## Task description about the project can be found [here](https://github.com/ProgrammingHeroWC4/warehouse-management-client-side-Ar1f007/blob/main/task_description.md)

 ## Features / what is included in this project

 - Completely responsive for all devices